holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

     * The set difference between all record creates/updates and deletes that refer to them can be accessed as a "tombstone" set that yields the list of non-deleted records, the liveness of an entry or record, or the earliest live non-deleted record for an entry (see `get` in the DHT Data Retrieval section).
     * The set difference between all link creates and link deletes that refer to them can be accessed as a tombstone set that yields the list of non-deleted links (see `get_links` in the DHT Data Retrieval section).

-[^crdt-like]: While this interpretation indicates that the set of metadata can be validly seen as operations in a simple operation-based [conflict-free replicated data type (CRDT)](https://crdt.tech), we have chosen not to use this term in order to avoid overlaying of preconceptions formed by more capable CRDTs.
+[^crdt-like]: While this interpretation indicates that the set of metadata can be validly seen as operations in a simple operation-based conflict-free replicated data type (CRDT) (see <https://crdt.tech>), we have chosen not to use this term in order to avoid overlaying of preconceptions formed by more capable CRDTs.

 #### Validation and Liveness on the DHT